 LESLIE: Mike in New York needs some help with a flooring project.
 Tell us what you’re working on.

 MIKE: Hi, there.
-I own two rental properties.
-I just wanted to tell you and Tom that your advice has really helped me several times already.
+I own two rental properties and I just wanted to tell you and Tom that your advice has really helped me several times already.

 TOM: Oh, fantastic.